EGR304-2025-F-105/Team105.github.io/docs/06-Team-Block-Design.md

 ## Conclusions and Future Work

 With the diagram, it showcases the links that each funcation has and how it connects to one another through the wiring.
-With the thermomter, it is connected to both the motion sensor and the light sensor as a way to tell the two sensors the temperature that it is sensing.
-With that, the light sensor can determine if the brightness level is high to give signal to the motor to shut the blinds.
-The motion sensor detects the surroundings and gives signal when an obstacle happens.
-With the second motor, it would be used as a way to adjust the sliders dependent on light level.
+There are three major parts to the subsystem which are the following: having the light sensor turning on everything, the thermoresistor getting temperature values, and the motors working together to showcase the movement of blinds.
+Going back to the wiring, the whole board is connect through pins one and two on the connectors dependent on the PCB boards.
+Furthermore, the connectors pins are than inputted into either the PIC's RC4 or RC5 to make it easier to read for the group.

 ## External Links